Who is Mark Jardine?

 Throughout high school and my first few years of college, I wanted to be an illustrator…a character designer to be specific.
 I had a passion for drawing and while I knew my work wasn’t great, I hoped that my skills would grow over time.
 After a couple years in college, I became interested in 3D modeling and animation.
 I started looking at the 3D arts program at the SF Academy of Arts.
 But doing all the math for the tuition inevitably scared me away and I ended up attending CalState Long Beach to go into their Graphic Design program.

 My passion for photography was born from my love of cars.
 I started shooting my own cars, and then other people’s cars.
 I’d say product photography is where my interest and experience lies.
-I’m an amateur photographer at best, but love it and it has become very useful in my work.
+I’m an amateur photographer at best, but love it and has been an integral part of my toolbox as a designer.